captainbrosset/patrickbrosset.com/content/articles/clipboarditem-string-and-promise.md

 async function fetchSomeText() {
   // Imagine this method asynchronously returns some text content,
   // perhaps from a server, using fetch().
-  // For the sake of this sample code, let's just return the text now.. return "Hello async!";
+  // For the sake of this sample code, let's just return the text now. return "Hello async!";
 }